NevoleMarek/automltsad/README.md

 1. Clone the repository to your local machine.
 2. The package was developed using Python [3.10.2](https://www.python.org/downloads/release/python-3102/), which is also required for the Poetry environment to work.
 3. [Poetry](https://python-poetry.org/) is used for dependency management.
 Install it by running `pip install poetry`.
 4. In the directory with `pyproject.toml`, run `poetry install`.
 This may take a while since many packages are used.
+Total enviroment size is around 5 GB.
 5. After successfully installing all packages, you can run the code.